-1.1 That the Health and Wellbeing Overview and Scrutiny Committee note and comment on the content and recommendations contained within the report.

-2. Introduction and Background

-- 2.1 The Joint Strategic Needs Assessment (JSNA) is an assessment of the current and future health and social care needs of the local community.
+- 1.1 That the Health and Wellbeing Board note and comment on the content and recommendations contained within the report. - 1.2 That the Health and Wellbeing Board approve publication of the JSNA. - 2.
+Introduction and Background - 2.1 The Joint Strategic Needs Assessment (JSNA) is an assessment of the current and future health and social care needs of the local community.
 It is intended to provide a shared, evidence-based consensus about key local priorities and support commissioning to improve health and well-being outcomes and reduce inequalities.
 It brings together detailed information on local health and wellbeing needs and looks ahead at emerging challenges and projected future needs. - 2.2 The Tobacco Control JSNA aims to identify the extent to which the current tobacco control strategy is impacting on smoking prevalence and tobacco related harm in Thurrock, whether this is equitable and where improvements could be made.
-The purpose is to reduce tobacco related harm in Thurrock. - 2.3 This JSNA provides an evidence base to demonstrate the scale of smoking in Thurrock, inequalities in prevalence and opportunities to reduce prevalence. - 2.4 This JSNA will support the Thurrock Health and Wellbeing Strategy aim to reduce the number of people in Thurrock who smoke and contribute to delivery of at least five of the Public Health Outcomes Framework indicators.

-3. Issues, Options and Analysis of Options

-3.1 These are set out in detail in the JSNA report itself.

-4. Reasons for Recommendation

-4.1 To update the Committee and seek their views and input prior to developing a Tobacco Control Strategy and taking forward the outlined recommendations for implementation.

-5. Consultation (including Overview and Scrutiny, if applicable)

-5.1 Stakeholders from Thurrock Council, mental health services, Essex County Council, and HM Prison and Probation Service were consulted with and supported the development of this JSNA report.
+The purpose is to reduce tobacco related harm in Thurrock. - 2.3 This JSNA provides an evidence base to demonstrate the scale of smoking in Thurrock, inequalities in prevalence and opportunities to reduce prevalence. - 2.4 Developing and implementing a Whole System Tobacco Control Strategy, based on the findings from the JSNA, is a key action in the draft Health & Wellbeing Strategy and the Further Case for Change Integrated Health & Care Strategy.
+Action on tobacco control is a key action to address variation in health outcomes and reduce premature mortality.
+It also contributes to delivery of at least five of the Public Health Outcomes Framework indicators. - 3.
+Issues, Options and Analysis of Options - 3.1 These are set out in detail in the JSNA report itself. - 4.
+Reasons for Recommendation - 4.1 To ask for HWB Board sign-off for publication of the JSNA, and gain Board input prior to developing a Whole System Tobacco Control Strategy and taking forward the outlined recommendations for implementation. - 5.
+Consultation (including Overview and Scrutiny, if applicable) - 5.1 Stakeholders from Thurrock Council, NHS mental health services, Essex County Council, and HM Prison and Probation Service were consulted with and supported the development of this JSNA report.
+The JSNA has also been considered by the Health & Wellbeing Overview & Scrutiny Committee.
 Input from these stakeholders was vital in ensuring a holistic picture of the landscape in Thurrock was captured and accurately reflected within the report, and the recommendations developed from this.
-Stakeholders, including members of the public representing priority groups identified in the JSNA will also be consulted with as the tobacco control strategy is developed to help coproduce solutions relevant to their needs as part of a longer term approach to understand and responding to these needs.
+Stakeholders, including members of the public representing priority groups identified in the JSNA will also be consulted with as the tobacco control strategy is developed to help coproduce solutions relevant to their needs as part of a longer-term approach to understand and responding to these needs.